wp-plugins/wp-symposium-toolbar/readme.txt

 = Upgrading the plugin =

 Use the WordPress feature to upgrade the plugin from the WP Dashboard.
-This process will automatically de-activate and re-activate the plugin.

 Alternatively, download the zip file and extract its content locally.
 Deactivate the previous version to avoid any warning due to changes, and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
 Re-activate the plugin.